awsdocs/aws-parallelcluster-user-guide/doc_source/building-custom-ami-v3.md

    }
    ```
 **Warning**
 `pcluster build-image` uses the default VPC\.
 If the default VPC has been deleted, perhaps by using AWS Control Tower or AWS Landing Zone, the subnet ID must be specified in the image configuration file\.
-For more information, see [SubnetId](HeadNode-v3.md#yaml-HeadNode-Networking-SubnetId)\.
+For more information, see [`SubnetId`](HeadNode-v3.md#yaml-HeadNode-Networking-SubnetId)\.

-   For other parameters, see the `pcluster build\-image` command\.
+   For other parameters, see the [`pcluster build-image`](pcluster.build-image-v3.md) command\.
 The previous command does the following:
    + Creates a CloudFormation stack based on the image configuration\.
 The stack includes all of the EC2 Image Builder resources required for the build\.
    + Among the created resources are the official Image Builder AWS ParallelCluster components on top of which custom Image Builder components can be added\.
 To learn how to create custom components, run through the [Custom AMIs examples](https://catalog.prod.workshops.aws/workshops/e2f40d13-8082-4718-909b-6cdc3155ae41/examples/custom-ami) in the *HPC for Public Sector Customers Workshop*\.
    + EC2 Image Builder launches a build instance, applies the AWS ParallelCluster cookbook, installs the AWS ParallelCluster software stack, and performs necessary configuration tasks\.
 The AWS ParallelCluster cookbook is used to build and bootstrap AWS ParallelCluster\.